Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Clustering on the Sphere

 \section{Clustering on the Sphere}

 In this section, we consider the problem of clustering data that reside on the $d$-dimensional sphere.
 Examples of data that live on such spaces are directional data and data that can be transformed into directions.
-Computational methods for clustering directional data have been proposed in literature.
-The non-parametric approaches include algorithms such as K-means clustering \citep{Ramler2008, Maitra2010}, spherical K-means \citep{Dhillon2001} and online spherical K-means \citep{Zhong2005}.
+Computational methods for clustering directional data have been proposed in the literature.
+Non-parametric approaches to clustering include algorithms such as K-means clustering \citep{Ramler2008, Maitra2010}, spherical K-means \citep{Dhillon2001} and online spherical K-means \citep{Zhong2005}.
 In particular, spherical K-means corresponds to a version of K-means using the cosine similarity in place of the Euclidean distance.
-Spherical K-means clustering can be performed by using the \text{R} function \texttt{skmeans} \citep{Hornik2012} or the \text{Python} package \texttt{spherecluster}.

 \cite{Banerjee2005} proposed a clustering method based on a finite mixture of von Mises--Fisher (vMF) distributions for clustering genomic and text data.
 Note that, the spherical K-means algorithm has been shown to be a special case of a generative model based on a mixture of vMF distributions with equal concentration parameters and priors for the components \citep{Banerjee2002}.
-Mixture of vMF clustering can be performed using the \text{R} function \texttt{movMF} \citep{Hornik2014} or the \text{Python} package \texttt{spherecluster}, and selecting the approximation for the estimation of the concentration parameters given in \cite{Banerjee2005}.

-While most of the clustering methods in literature perform well on small and medium dimension data sets, high-dimensional data are less frequently addressed.
+While most of the clustering methods in the literature perform well on small and medium dimensions data sets, high-dimensional data are less frequently addressed.
 A promising alternative for dealing with high-dimensional data is kernel-based methods.
 In this context, \cite{Ng2001} introduced the spectral clustering, which relies on the top eigenvectors of an affinity matrix.
-Their algorithm is implemented in \text{R} using the function \texttt{specc}, within the \texttt{kernlab} package.
-Furthermore, \cite{KIM2020} recently proposed improvements on the spherical $k$-means to overcome the issues related to document clustering, available in the \text{Python} package \texttt{soyclustering}.
+Furthermore, \cite{KIM2020} recently proposed improvements on the spherical $k$-means to overcome the issues related to dimensionality growth in the context of document clustering.

-As shown in section \ref{subsec:test_uniform}, the Poisson kernel density offers a natural way of assessing goodness of fit for spherical (or spherically transformed) data. \cite{golzy2020} presented a clustering algorithm based on mixtures of Poisson kernel-based distributions (PKBD).